 PLCs or programmable logic controllers are industrial grade stand-alone computers that typically do not have monitors, keyboards, or mice attached to them as they operate.
 A stroll through almost any industrial plant of about any size will usually reveal dozens and dozens of PLCs controlling industrial processes ranging from control of simple conveyor belts up to specialized industrial machinery designed to automate extremely complex manufacturing processes.

-Once you’ve become familiar with using interrupts, they will become like the heartbeat of your microcontroller code, the regular rhythm at the core of your project.
-You’ll find that they aren’t intimidating and you’ll wonder how you ever wrote code without them.
+Interrupts will become like the heartbeat of your microcontroller code, the regular rhythm at the core of your project.

 A complete analog PID system.
 Part 2